sagemath/trac_to_gh/Issue 8652.md

 # Issue 8652: load uses "strip" on non-strings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8652

 Original creator: was